Nana Astar Deviluke: Critical response

 In a review for Motto To Love Ru, Theron Martin of Anime News Network (ANN) stated, "Nana and Momo explain enough about themselves over the course of this series that viewers who have not seen the OVAs will eventually be able to piece together who the twins are and what they're about."
 Reviewing the anime adaptation of To Love Ru Darkness, Martin noted Nana's expanded role in the series.
 In a later review for the second season of To Love Ru Darkness, titled To Love Ru Darkness 2nd, Martin complimented Nana's development in the anime as "in-depth and satisfying", in addition to saying that "Nana efforts to win Mea over as a friend [are] a key part of the storyline."

 Merchandise

 A 1/4 scale figure of the character Nana wearing a green bunny girl suit was released in Japan in August 2019 for the price of 21,111 yen (excluding taxes).
-In May 2021, the Good Smile Company announced the release of a scale figure of Nana wearing a pink swinsuit.
+In May 2021, the Good Smile Company announced the release of a scale figure of Nana wearing a pink swimsuit.
 The product stands 180mm tall and is available for pre-order with a price tag of 3,900 yen and a release date scheduled for July 2021.